MEAA has a long and proud history of improving the working lives of creative professionals and the industries in which

 MEAA is affiliated internationally to the International Federation of Journalists (IFJ); the International Federation of Actors (FIA); the International Federation of Musicians (FIM); the global union representing workers in the media, entertainment, arts and sports sectors (UNI-MEI); the International Freedom of Expression Exchange (IFEX) and the International News Safety Institute (INSI).

 MEAA (except the MEAA Media section in Queensland, South Australia, Western Australia and Victoria) is affiliated with all state and territory Labour Councils.

-MEAA (except the MEAA Media section and the MEAA SOMA section) is affiliated to the Australian Labor Party (ALP) in New South Wales and South Australia.
+MEAA (except the MEAA Media section and the MEAA SOMA section) is affiliated with the Australian Labor Party (ALP) in New South Wales and South Australia.